Skip to main content

 Content editor showing Telegram preset variables including User ID, Message Body, and Chat ID

-VariableTemplate SyntaxDescription
+PresetTemplate SyntaxDescription

-User ID{{ body "message.from.id" }}The unique identifier of the user who sent the message
+User ID{{ body "message.from.id" }}Unique identifier of the message sender

 Message Body{{ body "message.text" }}The text content of the message